mandev/jspellchecker/README.md

 JSpellChecker is a 100% pure Java library implementing a spell checking algorithm similar to aspell.
 It may be used to spell check a variety of sources.

-JSpellChecker is based on and Jazzy and borrows improvements from SpellChecker (https://github.com/bobbylight/SpellChecker).
+JSpellChecker is based on and [Jazzy](http://jazzy.sourceforge.net) and borrows improvements from [SpellChecker]( https://github.com/bobbylight/SpellChecker).

 ### Licensing and legal issues